ty-a/tybot/README.txt

 The PHP wikibot framework named TyBot written by Wikia and Wikimedia user TyA.

 == Usage ==

 TyBot is written in PHP and tested on PHP v5.3.
 It is a CLI program.

-Take the tybot.conf.blank.php and rename it to tybot.conf.php and then fill in the information the file asks for.
+Fill in the information in the tybot.conf file

-At the bottom of the file there is an area where you can write in the tasks you'd like it to do.
+Run the bot using php tybot.php

-You can then run it by going php tybot.conf.php
+This will provide you with the most up to date help info.